-Research finds identifies social needs of young people with cancerMay 9th, 2013 in Cancer /
+Research finds identifies social needs of young people with cancerMay 9, 2013 in Medicine & Health / Cancer

 Research conducted by Xiao-Cheng Wu, MD, PhD, Associate Professor and Director of the Louisiana Tumor Registry at the LSU Health Sciences Center New Orleans School of Public Health, and colleagues, reports adolescents and young adults with cancer may be at higher risk for social isolation and that a substantial proportion of them have unmet social needs that could adversely affect their health.
 The research is published online in the Journal of Adolescent and Young Adult Oncology.
 More than 500 participants in the Adolescent and Young Adult Health Outcomes and